Gardening Answers Knowledgebase

 In American Nurseryman, vol 194, no. 12 (2001), p.66, Beesia deltophylla is described as a Dan Hinkley / Heronswood introduction grown from seed collected in Sichuan Province in 1996.
 "Airy, white, 1-foot racemes that appear in May through July; produces corpulent rosettes of glossy, deep-green, heart-shaped leaves up to 5 inches long."
 Under the heading of how this plant differs from other species or cultivars, it simply says "durable, evergreen perennial."
 It clumps but does not colonize, has a moderate growth rate and prefers light shade, and a well-drained but moist site.

 Here is more on B. calthifolia, from Flora of China.
-The main difference between the two species seems to be the veining of the leaves on this plant.
+This site differentiates between the two species in terms of the veining on the leaves.

 Link to this record only (permalink)